build-on-aws/content/posts/building-a-multi-region-serverless-iot-system/index.md

 ## Creating Certificates

-We are going to use a self signed Root CA when issuing server and device certificates.
-In a production environment you should use Root CA signed by a 3rd party trusted source.
-Our certificate chain will include a Root CA and an Intermediate CA. It will be the Intermediate CA that will issue both the server and client certificates.
-Read this to learn more about [SSL/TLS certificates](https://aws.amazon.com/what-is/ssl-certificate/).
-Read this to learn more about the [process](https://www.golinuxcloud.com/openssl-create-certificate-chain-linux/) we will be using to create the certificates.
+We are going to use a self-signed Root CA when issuing server and device certificates.
+In a production environment, you should use Root CA signed by a third party trusted source.
+Our certificate chain will include a Root CA and an Intermediate CA. The Intermediate CA will issue both the server and client certificates.
+[Read this to learn more about SSL/TLS certificates](https://aws.amazon.com/what-is/ssl-certificate/).
+[Read this to learn more about the process](https://www.golinuxcloud.com/openssl-create-certificate-chain-linux/) that we will be using to create the certificates.
 We will be using [OpenSSL](https://www.openssl.org/) when creating certificates.

-First of all we start by creating the folder structure needed, and the files needed to track our certificate creation.
+We will start by creating the folder structure needed and the files needed to track our certificate creation.

 ```bash
 mkdir -p ./myCA/rootCA/{certs,crl,newcerts,private,csr}